NodeJS

 Install the latest version using the npm command below:

 You need an Ingestion Key to create an Inspector instance.
-Get a new one by creating a project in your Inspector dashboard.
+Get a new one by creating a project in your dashboard.

 If you use dotenv